person pouring wine in wine glass

 11/4/20252 min read

 When one is young, fifty years seems like a long, long time.
 Suddenly I look up and notice that the past five decades have passed by in a flash.
 It was exactly fifty years ago that B. , not long returned from Africa, decided to visit me in Germany where I was working as a teacher.
 It was our half term holiday and I was free for a whole week.
 Suddenly, on the spur of the moment, we decided to marry.
 But alas, there was no way that the formalities could be carried out in Germany in such a short time.
 And so , we returned to London , where he was currently living, and arranged to be married there.
-We celebrated our marriage with pints of real ale on the bridge over the canal at Little Venice, accompanied by our three friends who had acted as witnesses.
-Two days later I took the ferry back to Northern Germany , alone , to work out my notice..
-Exactly fifty years later, we decided to celebrate this anniversary in slightly greater style with our two sons and daughter in law.
+We celebrated our marriage standing on the bridge over the canal at Little Venice, with pints of real ale, accompanied by our three friends who had acted as witnesses.
+Two days later I took the ferry back to Northern Germany , alone , to work out my notice.
+Exactly fifty years later, we decided to celebrate this anniversary in slightly grander style with our two sons and daughter in law.
 And so, last Saturday we found ourselves at an acclaimed restaurant in a small English town.

 clear wine glasses on top of dining table